 - a history of kidney stones

-The main treatment for gout is known as urate-lowering therapy or ULT.
+The main treatment for gout is known as urate-lowering therapy (ULT).
 The goal of ULT is to lower uric acid levels below the levels required for crystals to form (the saturation point).

 Discuss the potential benefits and disadvantages of ULT with your GP or the doctor in charge of your care.
-If you agree to start ULT, usually the ULT medication to try first is called allopurinol.
+If you agree to start ULT, allopurinol is usually the medication that is tried first.

-Allopurinol helps to lower uric acid levels by inhibiting the enzyme (xanthine oxidase) responsible for converting purines into uric acid, thus reducing the production of uric acid.
+Allopurinol helps to lower uric acid levels by inhibiting the enzyme (xanthine oxidase) responsible for converting purines into uric acid, which reduces the production of uric acid.
 However, allopurinol is not a painkiller and will have no effect during an attack of gout.

 It can take a while to assess the most effective dose for your circumstances.
 You may need to have several blood tests to find the most effective dose.

-When you first start taking allopurinol it can sometimes cause a gout attack, because rapid reduction of uric acid levels to below the saturation point causes existing crystals in joint cartilage to partially dissolve and become smaller.
+When you first start taking allopurinol, it can sometimes cause a gout attack, because the rapid reduction of uric acid levels to below the saturation point causes existing crystals in the joint cartilage to partially dissolve and become smaller.

-The risk of this happening is reduced by slowly increasing the dose of allopurinol from a low starting dose (e.g. 100mg daily) to the recommended dose.
+The risk of this happening is reduced by slowly increasing the dose of allopurinol as described above.

 You may continue to have gout attacks until all the existing crystals have dissolved, which is perfectly normal.

 Although allopurinol is taken without any side effects in most patients, around 10% do experience problems.
 A skin rash is the most common side effect.
-In most cases, it’s mild and soon goes away.
+In most cases, this is mild and soon goes away.

 However, in a small number of cases, it can be a sign of an allergic reaction.
 If you develop a skin rash while taking allopurinol, stop taking the medication immediately and contact your GP for advice.
-It may be necessary to stop taking allopurinol and try an alternative ULT (see below).
+It may be necessary to stop taking allopurinol and try an alternative ULT.

-If you are currently being treating with immunosuppressant medications (often used to prevent your body rejecting a donated organ) or a type of medication called cyclophosphamide (used in the treatment of some cancers) then you will probably not be able to take allopurinol for safety reasons.
+You will probably not be able to take allopurinol for safety reasons if you are currently being treated with immunosuppressant medications (often used to prevent your body rejecting a donated organ) or a type of medication called cyclophosphamide (used in the treatment of some cancers).

 Patients with kidney problems may be started on a lower dose (50mg daily) and have lower monthly increases (50mg) of allopurinol.

-Febuxostat acts in the same way as allopurinol by inhibiting the enzyme (xanthine oxidase) that produces uric acid, thus reducing the body’s production of uric acid.
+Febuxostat acts in the same way as allopurinol by inhibiting the enzyme (xanthine oxidase) that produces uric acid and reducing the body's production of uric acid.

-However, unlike allopurinol, it is broken down by the liver and not the kidney, so can be used in patients with kidney disease without concerns over side effects.
+However, unlike allopurinol, it is mainly broken down by the liver rather than the kidney, which is why it can be used more easily in patients with kidney disease.

-To try to reduce the frequency and severity of this side effect your doctor may prescribe you regular daily oral NSAID or colchicine (one-to-two tablets daily) for up to six months following the start of febuxostat as “prophylaxis” (preventative treatment).
+To try to reduce the frequency and severity of this side effect, your doctor may prescribe you regular daily oral NSAIDs or colchicine (one to two tablets daily) for up to six months following the start of febuxostat as preventative treatment (prophylaxis).